Portuguese Settlement, Malacca: The Lisbon Melaka

 Since August 2025, UK-based hotel developer Wyndham Group has opened a new luxury hotel near the coast of the Settlement called The Lisbon Melaka.
 This hotel occupies the same premises as the former Lisbon Hotel Malacca, which had closed its doors to guests several years prior.
 As of August 2025, nightly room rates at this hotel appear to range from MYR500 at the lowest, to MYR1,000 or more.

 Attractions and Festivals

 Like many other Portuguese-speaking communities around the world, the Portuguese Settlement holds a yearly "June festival" that opens with Festa de San Juang ("Feast of Saint John", June 23) and closes with Festa de San Pedro ("Feast of Saint Peter", the fishermen's patron saint, June 29).
 This festival is attended by about 100,000 visitors from Malaysia and abroad.
 At the festival one can hear Kristang folk songs and watch dancers in colourful costumes perform to the rhythm of branyu music.
 An important event in the festival is the blessing of the local fishermen's boats, specially decorated for the occasion, to assure good catch.

+Intrudu is also another festival celebrated in the Settlement, and is described as follows by Ei Leen Lee in Language Shift and Revitalisation in the Kristang Community.